viztini/aerominal/README.md

 - Create and share custom themes
 - Improve the functionality
 - Fix bugs and issues
+- Port it to different OSes

 The code is structured to be easily modifiable, particularly the theme system in `themes.py` and the main application logic in `aerominal.py`.

 ---

-aerominal Terminal - Clean, customizable terminal emulator for Windows
+aerominal Terminal - Clean, customizable terminal emulator